-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 350 governing verteporfin coverage, with an effective date of January 9, 2026.
-Here's what billing teams need to know before submitting claims.
+Summary: The Centers for Medicare & Medicaid Services modified its verteporfin coverage policy, effective May 15, 2026.
+Here's what billing teams need to know before that date.

 Quick-Reference Table